userexperior-technologies/integration-guide/docs/flutter.md

 **What if the user does not have a network on the mobile device?
 Will the video get captured?**

-If the user does not have an active internet on their device at the time of the start of the session or during the end while uploading, then UserExperior stores the session locally in the apps secure memory.
+If the user does not have active internet on their device at the time of the start of the session or during the end while uploading, then UserExperior stores the session locally in the apps secure memory.
 This stored session is sent to the UserExperior server when the users access the app again with an active internet.

 **Does UserExperior Track events?**